-During the early Middle Ages, Recz was a Slavic stronghold with a market settlement in the borough.
+During the early Middle Ages, Recz was a Slavic stronghold with a market settlement in the outer bailey.
 In 1269, in the neighboring areas conquered by Brandenburg, the New March (Neumarkt) was created.
 As part of it colonization between 1269 and 1296, the town was founded next to the settlement.
-From 1370, it was the property of the Wedel family, and temporarily in the years 1402-1454, the Teutonic Order ruled here.
+From 1370, it was the property of the Wedel family, and temporarily in the years 1402-1454, the Teutonic Knights Order ruled there.

 Despite its location on the sidelines of the main communication routes, Recz slowly developed as a local center of trade and craft, therefore, in the first half of the 14th century, the construction of brick fortifications began, on the site of earlier wood and earth ramparts from the 13th century.
 Most likely it took place after the great plague that struck Recz in the years 1310 – 1314 and depopulated the town to about one third of the inhabitants.
 It is not known whether walls suffered any damages during the fire of the town in 1340.

 The expansion and modernization of the town fortifications was carried out already in the Middle Ages.
 In the second half of the fourteenth century, the walls were raised and at least one tower was erected on a square plan.
 In the mid-15th century, a new Choszczno Gate was erected, and the old one was transformed into a tower.
 In the second half of the 15th century, the gates were reinforced with foregates.